SOC major groups

-Click on the SOC Code Number to view that occupation's definition, additional wage estimates, and relative standard error (RSE) estimates.
+Click on the SOC Code Number to view an occupational profile.

 |SOC Code Number||Occupation Title||Employment (1)||Median Hourly||Mean Hourly||Mean Annual (2)||Mean RSE (3)|

 |Food Preparation and Serving Related Occupations||10,067,080||$7.33||$8.26||$17,180||0.3 %|

 |Chefs and Head Cooks||120,430||$13.43||$15.38||$32,000||1.5 %|